njmiller/wignercoupling/README.txt

 Bindings for IDL and Fortran were also written.

-This was written over around 2010 or even earlier, so there may be more useful libraries now.
+This was written in the mid 2000s so there may be more useful libraries now.
 I am not sure how much this version was tested as I rewrote it in Python because I mainly use that for code now and tested that version much more.